English name: Little File Snake (aka: “Little Wart Snake”, “Marine File Snake”, “Banded File Snake”)

 Banded Krait has a triangle-shaped body and lacks the loose skin.

 Sea Snakes of the Elapidae family have a paddle-shaped tail.

-Contribution to the ecosystem: The Little File Snake helps to control fish populations.
-Smaller juveniles provide food for monitors, large fish, and wading birds.
+Place in the ecosystem: The Little File Snake feeds on fish.
+Smaller juveniles are eaten by monitors, large fish, and wading birds.

 Conservation status and threats: Is common and widespread.
 Some are collected for the pet trade, for food, or for their skins, but this does not appear to be a threat to their populations.
 Many are killed accidentally by netting operations in shallow ocean water, but at this point the incidental take appears to be sustainable.

 Interesting facts: The Little File Snake contains more blood in its body than similarly-size land snakes, with a much higher concentration of red blood cells.
 This allows it to stay underwater up to 139 minutes at a time, allowing it to wait patiently for the fish that form its diet.

 The male snakes of this species are skinnier and longer than the females, and tend to hunt their prey more actively.